ysl1016/CUDADigitFilter/README.md

-# MNIST Image Filter CUDA
+# MNIST Image Filter via CUDA programming

 This project implements parallel image filtering operations on the MNIST dataset using CUDA.